authsignal/authsignal-android/README.md

 ## Usage

-### Passkeys

-For more detailed info on how add passkeys to your app using Authsignal, check out our [official passkey documentation for Android](https://docs.authsignal.com/sdks/client/android#passkeys).
+For more detailed information on how to add passkeys and other MFA and passwordless authentication methods to your app using Authsignal, refer to our [Mobile SDK documentation](https://docs.authsignal.com/sdks/client/mobile).

-### Push auth

-To see how to add push authentication to your app using Authsignal, see our [official push documentation for Android](https://docs.authsignal.com/sdks/client/android#push).